Swill basket making

 Craftspeople currently known

 Owen Jones, Lake District.
-The only full-time oak swill basket maker in Britain, taught by John Barker.
+A full-time oak swill basket maker in Britain, taught by John Barker.

 The following have made swills but do not do so for their main living: